docyes/crul-examples/README.md

 # Retrieval Commands

-Are used to retrieve data from a web source, such as REST, SOAP, GraphQL, Web Browser, etc. Authenticaiton can be handled by the `oauth`, `--bearer` and secure storage vault.
+Are used to retrieve data from a web source, such as REST, SOAP, GraphQL, Web Browser, etc. Authenticaiton can be handled by the `oauth`, command using the secure storage vault and/or via other custom authentication methods.

 # REST API (Retrieval Command)